dpetrosy/42-Pipex/README.md

 **2. How to run the program**

-Run the executable with some commands of your choice:
+Run the executable with commands of your choice:
 ```shell
 ./pipex input "cat" "wc -l" output
 ```